 The best defense the Company believes that it has is the consistent conformance to specifications of its proven safe and effective products.
-Over the time span of the last twenty-two years, UTMD has been named as a defendant in a total of six lawsuits (excluding the one Femcare lawsuit).
+Over the time span of the last twenty-three years, UTMD has been named as a defendant in a total of seven lawsuits.
 Four lawsuits involved a patient injury related to operative vaginal deliveries where a UTMD VAD birthing cup or hand pump was used.
 The VADS devices in all four cases did conform to specifications.
-UTMD was ultimately dismissed as a defendant in all four of the lawsuits, and legal costs were not material to performance.
-During the last twenty-two year period of time during which over twenty-eight million finished devices (excluding Femcare) were used, there were only two other lawsuits involving UTMD devices.
-In the first, regarding the use of EndoCurette, there was no evidence of patient injury.
+UTMD was ultimately dismissed as a defendant in all four VADS lawsuits, and legal costs were not material to performance.
+In the first of the other two lawsuits involving non-Femcare devices, regarding the use of EndoCurette, there was no evidence of patient injury.
 The lawsuit was settled in 2010 for an immaterial amount to avoid the diversion of management time and substantial costs of litigation, even though UTMD was confident that the case was without merit.
-In the second, UTMD was brought into a lawsuit by a defendant physician, speculating a design deficiency in a Finesse electrosurgical generator (ESU) which had been in use for eighteen years before the injury event, and used successfully by the same physician after the event.
+In the second, UTMD was brought into a lawsuit by a defendant physician, speculating a design deficiency in a Finesse electrosurgical generator (ESU) which had been in use for eighteen years before the injury event, and used successfully by the same physician in multiple procedures after the event.
 The injured patient did not allege any fault by UTMD.
 The case was settled in 2012 without any UTMD involvement or liability.
-Presently, there are no product liability lawsuits, or threats of lawsuits, in which UTMD is a defendant.
+Since acquiring Femcare five years ago, the Company has experienced one lawsuit regarding Femcare's devices.
+In 2014, a patient claimed damages for becoming pregnant eight years after the placement of Filshie Clips.
+Her medical record indicated that she chose to employ Filshie Clips after being advised by her physician that he believed there would be a 1% chance of pregnancy.
+The case was dismissed after the patient who was also a malpractice attorney declined to respond in discovery.

-In the current tort system in the U.S., frivolous product liability cases do get filed where aggressive attorneys calculate that a company will find it cheaper to settle for some nominal amount in lieu of substantial defense costs of going to court.
+In summary, during the last twenty-three year period of time during which over forty million finished devices were distributed by UTMD, there have been no judgments resulting from a fault in UTMD's devices, Presently, there are no product liability lawsuits, or threats of lawsuits, in which UTMD is a defendant.
+In the current tort system in the U.S., meritless product liability cases do get filed where aggressive attorneys calculate that a company will find it cheaper to settle for some nominal amount in lieu of substantial defense costs of going to court.